 Household salvation and faithful obedience is a central theme in the Biblical narrative.
 God's covenant promises are to individual believers and their children/family/household and their children’s children.
 If we stood back and considered the rich tapestry of Scripture we would realise that God redeems individuals and their households.
 Individualism has all but ruined the familial Gospel community thread weaved throughout the pages of redemptive history.
 Ordinarily, the Triune God of the Bible sets apart individuals and their households/families/children to be His people; and those set apart from the world are predestined to walk in faithful, joyful obedience to Scripture.

-Familial structure is important.
+The familial structure is important.
 It is so important that the church herself is often described in the context of a marriage relationship (Ephesians 5-6) and a household (1 Timothy 5).
 Plus the general character traits for leadership within the church are structured around faithfulness in leading one's own household (1 Timothy 3:1-13, Titus 1:5-9).
 Family is central to God working in the word.

 None of this is to say that blood runs thicker than water.
 It doesn't.
 Baptismal waters unite us to Christ and His body.
 They bring us into the covenant community.
 Water certainly is thicker than blood.
-In the New Covenant the bloodline family is not subverted by the Baptismal family.
+In the New Covenant, the bloodline family is not subverted by the Baptismal family.
 Rather, in Christ God redeems households to come and worship as the household.
 God is triune; three persons in one divine Godhead.
-As His creation we are His image.
-Thus church is the gathering of the many (families) into the one family (church) to worship the three in one God.
+As His creation, we are His image.
+Thus corporate church worship is the gathering of the many (families) into the one family (church) to worship the three in one God.
 Neat.

 To add to this textual flow the Apostle Paul declares that children of but one believing parent belong to Jesus Christ.
 They are children of the covenant, the visible church and to them belongs “all the privileges of the church.”
 They are not heathen unbelievers but holy, sanctified to the Lord Jesus (1 Corinthians 7:14).
-Scripture presents a seamless view of history in terms of God’s covenant with His people, men, women and their children.
+Scripture presents a seamless view of history in terms of God’s covenant with His people, men, women, and their children.
 Our children are children of the covenant.
 They belong to Jesus Christ and His household.

 1 Corinthians 7:14; “For the unbelieving husband is sanctified by the wife, and the unbelieving wife is sanctified by the husband; otherwise your children would be unclean, but now they are holy.”